InLexIA, the AI translation solution for Ibexa DXP

 Content supported includes

-• Classic pages created with the rich text editor
+• Classic pages created using text fields and the rich text editor

 • Page Builder blocks

-• Custom fields (metadata, extracts, quotes, tags, SEO titles, etc.)
+• Custom fields (metadata, extracts, citations, tags, SEO titles, etc.)

 Depending on the configuration, InLexIA automatically identifies the fields to be translated according to the type of content.
 This granularity of parameterisation optimises the solution's performance and reduces translation costs, by processing only what is really useful.